 - Elevation Gain: 725 feet

-Perhaps the coolest area for hiking near Memphis is actually across the border in Arkansas, and it’s called Pinnacle Mountain State Park.
+Perhaps the coolest area for hiking near Memphis is actually across the border in Arkansas, at Pinnacle Mountain State Park.
 This state park has one of the most memorable peaks in this region of the country, a nearly perfect triangular mountain that’s the namesake of the park (pictured above).
-You can summit this mountain on a 1.5-mile trail that’s quite challenging, as you’ll climb over 700 feet to the top.
+You can summit this mountain on a challenging 1.5-mile trail, as you’ll climb over 700 feet to the top.
 But the reward is well worth the effort, as you’ll get to see stunning views of nearby Lake Maumelle and the Arkansas River from the rocky summit.

 Tishomingo State Park